By Michael Rothenborg, November 2017

 The global leader of this trend is the world’s biggest polluter, China, whose wind power market is growing fast.
 According to the Global Wind Energy Council, last year China had a market share of 43% of new-installed wind capacity, and the expansive growth is now happening at sea too.

-China plans to install 10 gigawatts of offshore wind energy before the end of 2020, and in 2016 Ramboll became the first non-Chinese advisor to design a large part of an offshore wind farm - namely the 100 turbines SPIC Binhai North Phase 2 Offshore Wind Farm in the Jiangsu province.
+China plans to install 10 gigawatts of offshore wind energy before the end of 2020, and in 2015 Ramboll became the first non-Chinese advisor to design a large part of an offshore wind farm - namely the SPIC Binhai North H1 Offshore Wind Farm in the Jiangsu province.

-This year the collaboration continues with the foundations for the SPIC Binhai South H3 offshore wind farm in the Yellow Sea north of Shanghai.
+Later the collaboration continued with SPIC Binhai North H2 and the SPIC Binhai South H3 offshore wind farm in the Yellow Sea north of Shanghai.

-An important reason for this is that Ramboll has a market share of more than 65% of offshore wind foundations installed worldwide.
-The so-called suction bucket foundation, in particular, has a bearing capacity capable of supporting turbines even in weak seabed soils – as is the case for Binhai North, which will be located 22 km off the coast in an area prone to earthquakes and very soft soil conditions.
-The suction buckets enable the structures to resist external loads such as strong currents, collisions and harsh weather.
+An important reason for this is that Ramboll has a market share of more than 60% of offshore wind foundations installed worldwide.
+The foundations have a bearing capacity capable of supporting turbines even in weak seabed soils – as is the case for Binhai North, which will be located 22 km off the coast in an area prone to earthquakes and very soft soil conditions.

 Largest onshore farm in Europe